ravexina/persian-word-generator/README.md

-# Persian word generator
+# Word generator

-It's a pyhoton script aimed to generate a list of possible persian words from given letters.
+It's a pyhoton script aimed to generate a list of possible words from given letters.

-It generate all possible things than can be created.
-A lot of them are meaningless.
+- It generate all possible things than can be created from given letters with different lengths.
+- A lot of these generated words are meaningless.

 ### Todo list